nikhilkhire/BankAccountToy/README.md

 4.Show balance
 5.Show transactions

+I have used H2 datanase for now but we can easily configure any relational database instead.

 As an initial commit there are no test cases added.

 Below is sample request for transfer: